pupeno/free-form/README.md

 ## License

-This library has been extracted from the project [Ninja Tools](http://tools.screensaver.ninja).

-Copyright © 2015, 2016 José Pablo Fernández Silva, All rights reserved.
+Copyright © 2015, 2016 José Pablo Fernández Silva.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.